Interpretable Next-token Prediction via the Generalized Induction Head: Methods

 where $P_{\text{next}}(\cdot)$ is the estimated next-token probability distribution for a given sequence.

 \paragraph{Computing $s$ efficiently} One approach for computing $s$ would be to use a pre-trained LLM to obtain $P_{\text{next}}$, but this can be computationally expensive.
-Instead, we develop a small \fuzzyslmlong{}, which consists of 3 or 4 transformer layers and is trained via knowledge distillation from existing LLMs.
+Instead, we develop a small \fuzzyslmlong{}, which consists of a few transformer layers and is trained via knowledge distillation from existing LLMs.
 This model is designed to output feature embeddings that facilitate the calculation of next token probabilities for similarity assessments.
-With \fuzzyslmlong{}, the similarity between $x_1$ and $x_2$, whose feature embeddings from the model are $e_1$ and $e_2$, is obtained as follows:
+With the \fuzzyslmlong{}, the similarity between $x_1$ and $x_2$, whose feature embeddings from the model are $e_1$ and $e_2$, is obtained as follows:

 where $T$ is a temperature, which is set to 0.1.
-The \fuzzyslmlong{} is trained using a combination of Cross Entropy (CE) loss and reverse Kullback-Leibler divergence (KLD) loss (\cref{fig:method}(a)).
-Within each training batch, we create similarity pairs from randomly sampled sequences with an LLM.
+The \fuzzyslmlong{} is trained with a combination of Cross Entropy (CE) loss and reverse Kullback-Leibler divergence (KLD) loss (\cref{fig:method}(a)).
+In each training batch, we generate similarity pairs from randomly sampled sequences.
 The CE loss aids in identifying the most similar pairs.
-The reverse KLD loss encourages the model to align with the distribution of similarity, emphasizing the importance of accurately estimating the overall similarity while ensuring that the closest pairs receive high similarity scores and the distant pairs receive lower similarity scores.
+The reverse KLD loss guides the model to follow the overall similarity distribution, ensuring that close pairs receive high scores while distant pairs receive low scores.
 Further details can be found in Appendix~\ref{sec:fuzzyslm_appendix}.

-\paragraph{Predicting the next token} Given the similarity scoring function $s_{\text{FM}}$, we can build an induction head that yields the predicted next-token probability distribution $P_{\text{induction}}$ given an input sequence $x$.
-To do so, we find each match for the end of $x$, $w_{:i-1}$, using a sliding window of size $k$ (\cref{fig:method}(b)).
-We then count the occurrence of each token $w_i$, among vocabulary set $\mathcal{V}$, following each match in the input sequence, and then normalize to obtain the next-token probability:
+\paragraph{Predicting the next token} Given the similarity scoring function $s_{\text{FM}}$, we construct an induction head that yields the predicted next-token probability distribution $P_{\text{induction}}^{\text{(fuzzy)}}$ given an input sequence $x$.
+To achieve this, we identify matches for the end of $x$, $w_{:i-1}$, using a sliding window of size $k$ (\cref{fig:method}(b)).
+We then count the occurrence of each token $w_i$ in the vocabulary set $\mathcal{V}$ following these matches and normalize to obtain the next-token probability:

 This similarity score serves as a floating count for the next token.
 In cases where the sequences $x_1$ and $x_2$ are exactly matched, as in the case of \infinigram{}, we have $s_{\text{FM}}(x_1, x_2)=1$, which is equivalent to increasing the count by one.
 The window size $k$ specifies the number of tokens to be considered in fuzzy matching.